 Getting Help For Alcohol Addiction

 Health problems caused by alcohol can be minimized or avoided by reducing alcohol intake or avoiding it altogether.
 However, people who are addicted to alcohol are often unable to quit drinking on their own.
-Luckily, there are several treatment options available to help people overcome alcohol addiction and improve their overall health and happiness.
+Luckily, there are several treatment options to overcome alcohol addiction and improve their overall health and happiness.

 Many people who enter treatment for alcohol addiction will begin their journey with a detox program.
-Medically supervised detox programs provide round-the-clock support as patients withdraw from alcohol.
+Medically supervised detox programs for alcohol provide round-the-clock support as patients withdraw from alcohol.
 Medication may be administered to help minimize withdrawal symptoms.